Tom Hanks surprises woman by singing ‘Happy Birthday’

 She says she noticed people taking sneaky selfies with Hanks and kept dropping hints that she would like the actor to sing to her.
 Hanks eventually walked over to her table and fulfilled her wish.

-Hanks is in Albuquerque filming a sci-fi drama called “Bios.”
+Hanks is in Albuquerque filming a sci-fi drama titled “Bios.”
 He’s been tweeting photos of New Mexico.